 The Tribunal gives owner-drivers and hirers access to a low-cost dispute resolution process.
 For further details relating to the Tribunal’s jurisdiction, owner-drivers should refer to the Act.

 Note: It is good business practice to put agreed contract terms and conditions in writing; doing so can prevent disputes and can help the Tribunal when dealing with disputes.
+The contact details for the Tribunal are available on the WA IRC’s website.